Explore as a

 Nature of the Marsden Fund

-2. The Marsden Fund encourages New Zealand’s leading researchers to explore new ideas that may not be funded through other funding streams and fosters creativity and innovation within the research, science and technology system.
+1. The Marsden Fund encourages New Zealand’s leading researchers to explore new ideas that may not be funded through other funding streams and fosters creativity and innovation within the science innovation and technology system.
+Exploring new ideas results in greater potential to develop new technologies and products, boost economic growth, and enhance New Zealand’s quality of life.

 Objectives of the Fund

-1. The primary objectives of the Marsden Fund are to:
+5. The objectives of the Marsden Fund are to:

-b) support the advancement of knowledge in New Zealand, and contribute to the global knowledge base.
+c) support the advancement of knowledge and technology in New Zealand and contribute to the global knowledge base.

-c) contribute to the development of advanced skills in New Zealand, including support for continuing training of post-doctoral level researchers and support for the establishment of early careers of new and emerging researchers
+d) contribute to the development of advanced skills in New Zealand, including support for continuing training of post-doctoral level researchers and support for the establishment of early careers of new and emerging researchers.

 Access to the Fund

-1. The Marsden Fund is to be operated as a fully contestable fund.
-Thus proposals for research will be sought and proposals selected and funded on the basis of an open and contestable process.
+6. The Marsden Fund is to be operated as a fully contestable fund.
+Proposals for research will be sought, selected and funded on the basis of an open and contestable process.

-2. The Marsden Fund is open to applicants that meet the Marsden Fund’s eligibility criteria.
-The eligibility criteria are determined by the Marsden Fund Council.
+7. The Marsden Fund is open to applicants who meet the Marsden Fund’s eligibility criteria.
+The eligibility criteria will be determined, published and applied by the Marsden Fund Council.
 The eligibility criteria must ensure successful proposals are consistent with the nature and objectives of the Marsden Fund stated above.

-3. Applicants must be New Zealand-based researchers undertaking research to be carried out in New Zealand or overseas if its nature demands that it be carried out elsewhere.
-Collaborating researchers from outside New Zealand are able to be included in proposals, but are not able to receive direct funding support for their time or institutional costs.
+8. Applicants must be New Zealand-based researchers undertaking research to be carried out in New Zealand or overseas if its nature demands that it be carried out elsewhere.
+Collaborating researchers from outside New Zealand can be included in proposals but are not able to receive direct funding support for their time or institutional costs.

 Costing and Funding of Proposals